 Q. When and how do I find a job?

 A. Available jobs are posted online the third week in August.
-You may go to the Student Employment Postings (accessed through CamelWeb) and use the search engines to find on campus jobs based on the type of employment you are eligible for.
+You may go to the Student Employment Postings (accessed through CamelWeb) and use the search engines to find on-campus jobs based on the type of employment you are eligible for.
 Once you find a job that interests you, contact the supervisor listed to set up an interview.
-We also strongly recommend you to contact any department that you may have an interest on to see if they have any openings available that are not advertised with our office.
+We also strongly recommend you to contact any department that you may have an interest in to see if they have any openings available that are not advertised with our office.

 Q. I am an international student.
 What work opportunities are there for me?

 A. Please read the International Student Frequently Asked Questions, which will answer all your questions about finding work at Connecticut College.
 Once you are here, you will have access to the International Students Campus Employment Handbook.